• Home

 Federal budget pledges a Canadian school food program but recipe requires funding

-In the recent federal budget, Canada has finally declared its intention to work towards a national school food program with the provinces and territories.
+In the recent federal budget, Canada announced its intention to work with the provinces and territories to establish a national school food program.

 Article Summary show